-Responsibility: City Council, Planning Commission and City Staff
+Responsibility: City Council, Planning Commission and City Staff.

 Time Frame: Step one to be completed by May 2024.
 Step two to be completed by May 2025.
 Step three is ongoing.
+Step four and five to be completed by the end of 2025.

-Funding Source: General Funds / Grant Funding
+Funding Source: General Funds and/or Grant Funding.